-11. Tadpoles
+Tadpoles

 Specifically designed to bridge the leap from the cosy learner pool, this class gently introduces the main pool.
-Building on the foundations established in the beginners, good body positions and sound leg kick are reiterated, backstroke practiced and breaststroke arms and breathing are introduced.
+Building on the foundations established in the beginners, good body positions and sound leg kick are reiterated, backstroke practiced and simple front crawl are introduced.

 Control of the breath during movement is seen as a key skill to future learning and the somersault becomes one of the focus points in this group.
 Each week the children have an "underwater tea party" in the deep section, allowing them to gradually discover that it is safe, as long as you don't panic!

 Your child can now swim on their back and front using a basic arm movement and are now ready to improve their strokes in detail.
-To progress form this class your child will be able to somersault (without a nose clip), have mastered breaststroke breathing, swim 25m just kicking and be happy to jump in the deep section.
+To progress form this class your child will be able to somersault, with a nose clip, swim 25m just kicking and be happy to jump in the deep section.

-12. Backstroke
+Backstroke